zethriller/MRB-Updates/README.md

 * Power Transfer: Chance to Heal Self no longer marked as Unique
 * Updated Artillery enhancements to match new icon
 * Updated Bombardment icon

-## __To-Do__
-### General
-* Snipe powers may be missing data
-* Water Jet may be missing some data

-### Power Updates & Fixes
-* Scrapper > Titan Weapons > Defensive Sweep: Correct defense bonus to in-game value of 11.25%

-## __Known Issues__
-### Need More Information
-* Water Jet damage value for Blasters doesn’t match in-game.
-  _→ Will need to investigate calculation differences_

-### Won’t Fix
-* ATOs and Superior ATOs are not marked as mutually exclusive.
-  _→ Won't fix.
-Not related to database, and would require extensive Mids’ code changes to accomplish._
-* Dominator > Martial Assault > Envenomed Blades isn't adding damage to other powers.
-  _→ Won't fix.
-The game's expression used to calculate added damage is complex and creates a damage bonus unique to each power based on the base power, recharge time, area factors if those exist, and some other calculations.
-Expressions are hardcoded into the database when the program is compiled, so we have no way of properly implementing this at this time.
-While we could go through and apply it to every power individually, that's excessive amounts of work for a relative edge case situation, and thus low priority._